Class 7 Light Notes

 - It is used to demonstrate that white light consists of 7 colors (rainbow colors).

 Hope you like these Class 7 Light Notes.
-If you like these Class 7 Light Notes, then do share them with your classmates, students, teachers.
+If you like these Class 7 Light Notes, then do share them with your classmates, students, and teachers.

 Chapter 15 Class 7 Light Extra Questions